tarwn/lessthandot-hugo/blogs/content/posts/2016-11-09-running-nunit-tests-from-your-code.md

   - Uncategorized

 ---
 So I had this script that makes our dev and test environment and blahblah.
 In other words I needed to verify that what I had was good before starting the process and that checked if everything succeeded as it was supposed to after the script runs.
 Seems like what I needed were a bunch of tests.
 First to check no one tampered with the bits I needed to make this work and in the end see if the things I did worked.
-I repeated myself didn&#8217;t I?
+I repeated myself didn't I?
 Good.

 So first of all I wrote some simple tests and found this piece of code on the [StackOverflow site][1]